satorici/satori-docs/satori_help/docs/playbooks/settings.md

 ## Configuring CPU and Memory for Playbooks

 Define the required CPU and memory for each playbook to ensure optimal performance.
-Use the `settings` block to specify these parameters:
+Use the `settings` to specify these parameters:

 ```yml
 settings: